TheHolyChickn/Good-Mod/README.md

 ```
 winget install --id Git.Git -e --source winget
 ```
 <tt>winget</tt> is (from what I understand) a "package manager" for PowerShell.
 You can think of it as a sort of "app store"; it downloads "packages", which are like apps, but oftentimes they provide additional functionality to a terminal like PowerShell.
 Here, we're downloading "Git", which allows us to work with various "git repositories", like github pages.

+**THIS SECTION IS NOT FINISHED ILL WRITE IT WHEN I WAKE UP OK**

 <h3>Linux:</h3>